samuelexferri/gpg-guide/gpg-guide.md

 # gpg> save
 ```

 The image must be a JPEG file.
 Remember that the image is stored within your public key.
-If you use a very large picture, your key will become very large as well!
+If you use a very large picture, your key will become very large as well.
 Keeping the image close to 240x288 is a good size to use.

 ### Add an additional UID